isomerpages/moe-lianhuapri/_learning/Student Development/Student Development.md

 Leaders’ by focusing on four key focus areas: Good character, Social Emotional, Mental and physical and Leadership.</p>
 <p></p>
-<p>The four key focus areas in student development are then further unpacked
-into six different aspects of positive functioning.
-These six different aspects of positive functioning are based on Prof Carol Ryff’s model of ‘Optimal Functioning’, which forms the theoretical model of psychological well-being.
-The six different aspects of positive functioning are namely, autonomy, environmental mastery, personal growth, purpose in life, positive relations with others and self-acceptance.</p>
-<p></p>
 <p>The ‘Exemplary Leaders’ four key focus areas, anchored by the model of
-‘Optimal Functioning, forms the core of the work of the Student Development Team.</p>
+‘Optimal Functioning', forms the core of the work of the Student Development Team.
+It comprises of teams from the Character &amp; Citizenship Education, Student Leadership Development and Student Well Being. </p>
 <p></p>
-<p>These key focus areas are cascaded down to the holistic development of
-our students via the character development programmes, the citizenship development programmes, the student leadership development programmes and the student well-being programmes.</p>